 Speak with the Vancouver Pedestrian Accident Lawyers at Preszler Injury Lawyers Today

 If there is one takeaway from this case, it’s that you cannot presume that just because you are a pedestrian, you are free to act recklessly when crossing a street.
 The law imposes certain duties on drivers and pedestrians alike.
 So, when you are out walking, keep these basic tips in mind:

 Of course, if you are in an accident, you should still seek qualified legal advice from a Vancouver personal injury lawyer.
-Contact the Preszler Law Firm today if you have been involved in a motor vehicle or pedestrian accident and need immediate assistance.
+Contact the Preszler Injury Lawyers today if you have been involved in a motor vehicle or pedestrian accident and need immediate assistance.